 Portland & Western handles dispatching for the route from its operations center in Albany, Ore.

 The small size of the rolling stock fleet has caused TriMet to substitute buses on several occasions when one or more cars are in for maintenance or repairs.
 To provide spare equipment until more new cars can be purchased, TriMet purchased two Budd Rail Diesel Cars from the Alaska Railroad in October 2009.

 The two cars, an RDC-2 and an RDC-3, had their baggage compartments converted for bicycle carriage and disability access.
 They entered service Jan.
 24, 2011.
 They normally operate when one or more of the newer cars are out of service, running as a two-car set.
 TriMet paid $150,000 for the cars, and spent about $550,000 to upgrade them.

-Recent railroad media reports have mentioned that TriMet is looking at acquiring Nippon Sharyo/Sumitomo DMUs similar to those currently under construction for the Sonoma-Marin Area Rail Transit (SMART) regional rail operation in California and in service for the Union Pearson Express in Toronto, Ontario.
+Recent railroad media reports have mentioned that TriMet is looking at acquiring Nippon Sharyo/Sumitomo DMUs similar to those in operation on the Sonoma-Marin Area Rail Transit (SMART) regional rail operation in California and the Union Pearson Express in Toronto, Ontario.

 Additional information, including schedules and a safety video, is available at the TriMet web site.

 |To navigate through the site, just click on one of the links in our image map.|